ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## On Using Group Name Patterns

-Having the object identifier ("Toid") specialized as a pattern confers a number of advantages.
+Having the object identifier ("Toid") specialized as a pattern confers a number of advantages:

 * When relying on wildcard patterns and complex patterns, the encoded scope can be compact in size while allowing the Administrator to operate on large pools of group names.